-If there are any unusual circumstances, for instance if the death is accidental or unexpected then contact the police (on either 101 or 999) and do not touch anything in the room.
+If there are any unusual circumstances, for instance if the death is accidental or unexpected then contact the ambulance service or police and do not touch anything in the room.
 The death may then be referred to the Coroner.

 How and why might the coroner be involved?